WendyQuarteer/oop-introduction/README.md

     (these access modifiers are also used when creating methods)
 - followed by a SCALAR DATA TYPE: string, integer(10°, integerstring("10"), float("10.5")
 3. ADD METHODS: which also starts with a MODIFIER, followed by a function name and parameter(s) to represent the objects behaviour.
-- The first method is the constructor or __construct(arguments) function.
+- The first method is the constructor or __construct(arguments exept the ones that will get a default value) function.
 This function will be called auto- matically when a new object is created.
 - Followed by other methods.  to create a method: modifier, function-name(parameter-list): scalar-data-type (void doesn't return anything)
 - IMPLEMENTATION inside tha function: